isomerpages/enterprisesg-cpso/_product-safety-tips/2d-safety-tips-on-portable-butane-stoves-and-gas-canisters.md

 third_nav_title: Safety At Home
 ---
 ## Safety Tips on Portable Butane Stoves and Gas Canisters
-Gas stoves and gas canisters are among the 33 categories of Controlled Goods that must be registered with Enterprise Singapore and carry the SAFETY Mark.
+Gas stoves and gas canisters are among the 33 categories of Controlled Goods that must be registered with the authority and carry the SAFETY Mark.

 |![portable butane stoves](/images/product-safety-tips/portable-butane-stoves.jpg)|![](/images/consumers/blankx2.png)|

 **Safety Tips**

 * Ensure that the both the portable butane gas stove and canister carry the SAFETY Mark.
-The SAFETY Mark indicates that the product has met specific safety requirements and also carries a unique certification number traceable to the supplier.
+The SAFETY Mark indicates that the product model has been tested to specific standards and also carries a unique certification number traceable to the supplier.

 ![safety mark cooker and gas canister](/images/product-safety-tips/safety-mark-cooker-and-gas-canister.png)